Timinator2000/Algorithm_X/06 - your turn/04 - optimized coloring.md

 The code is still very readable, but the use of `any` has shortened the code and eliminated the need to do further checking to break out of the nested `for` loops.
 </details>

 In the Python code above, I have intentionally left out the details needed to replace `(r1, c1, r2, c2 indicate zones are neighbors)` with code.
 Several CodinGamers have asked for clarification on how to determine when two zones are neighbors and when they are not neighbors.
-Almost every puzzle on CodinGame has a discussion tab and if you want more information in regards to determining neighbors, click [here]( https://www.codingame.com/training/medium/optimized-coloring/discuss) to jump to this puzzle’s discussion tab.
+Almost every puzzle on CodinGame has a discussion tab and if you need more help determining neighbors, click [here]( https://www.codingame.com/training/medium/optimized-coloring/discuss) to open this puzzle’s discussion tab.

 # Algorithm X Setup